 PICOT Clinical Trial

-Each year >100,000 Australians experience a road traffic injury - the majority (75%) are considered non-catastrophic neck and back injuries.
-Up to 50% of cases do not recover but develop chronic pain (pain that persists ≥3 months).
+Each year more than 100,000 Australians experience a road traffic injury, the majority (75 percent) are considered non-catastrophic neck and back injuries.
+Up to 50 percent of people do not recover but develop chronic pain (pain that persists more than 3 months).
 This represents a significant health burden for Australia.

-A biopsychosocial approach to care is recommended, and a previous clinical trial showed that when physiotherapists include psychological strategies as part of their treatment (StressModex intervention), recovery improves.
-However, this approach is not in routine use in Australia, with a major barrier being limited training and lack confidence of physiotherapists to deliver psychological care.
+A biopsychosocial approach to care is recommended, and our previous clinical trial showed that when physiotherapists include psychological strategies as part of their treatment (StressModex intervention), recovery improves.
+However, this approach is used routinely in Australia, with a major barrier being limited training and lack confidence of physiotherapists to deliver psychological care.

-Under clinical trial conditions, we showed that 2-days in-person training improved patient outcomes.
+Our earlier clinical trial showed that 2 days in-person training improved patient outcomes.
 In-person training is difficult to scale, limiting widespread implementation and sustainable change in clinical practice.

-To address this barrier, together with our partners, we have developed a novel online implementation strategy (PICOT: Physiotherapists bIopsyChosocial Online Training) to implement the StressModex intervention.
+To address this barrier, with our partners, we developed a novel online implementation strategy: Physiotherapists bIopsyChosocial Online Training (PICOT) to implement the StressModex intervention.

-Funded by a Medical Research Future Fund grant awarded to Professor Michele Sterling and team, this project aims to compare the effectiveness of in-person training versus an online training program for physiotherapists providing early biopsychosocial care (biological, psychological and social factor interactions) to individuals suffering from non-catastrophic road traffic injury (RTI).
-The main aims are to:
+Funded by the Medical Research Future Fund, Professor Michele Sterling and team will compare the effectiveness of in-person training versus an online training program for physiotherapists providing early biopsychosocial care (biological, psychological and social factor interactions) to individuals suffering from non-catastrophic road traffic injury (RTI).
+The main aims are to compare the:

-1. Compare the effectiveness of the two implementation strategies (in-person training versus PICOT) for the delivery of StressModex in routine physiotherapy practice.
+1. Effectiveness of the two implementation strategies (in-person training versus PICOT) for the delivery of StressModex in routine physiotherapy practice;

-2. Compare the effectiveness of the two implementation strategies on patient outcomes.
+2. Effectiveness of the two implementation strategies on patient outcomes; and

 Top of page